milafrerichs/new-mila-frerichs/content/articles/sandiego-zoning-methodology.md

 ## Quick check, here is the map just using the zones.

 But we’re not done yet.
-The New York Times used buildings to show more precisely the zoning code.
+The New York Times used buildings to show  the zoning code more precisely.
 That turned out more challenging than I anticipated.
-First I looked at openstreetmap sijce I know that have good building data.
-But turns out they have huge gaps in San Diego.
+First I looked at OpenStreetMap since I know they have good building data.
+But turns out they have huge gaps in San Diego. \[include picture\]
-So I looked what Data urban footprint was using and it turns out Microsoft did a research project and they have building data for California as well.
+So I looked what Data Urban Footprint was using and it turns out Microsoft did a research project and they have building data for California as well.
 Great.
-But.
-It’s a huge GeoJSON file.
-Xgb
-That could be a challenge.
+But, It’s a huge GeoJSON file.
+Xgb That could be a challenge.
 So first task: get only San Diego data.
 Here is the python script I used to filter out data for the city.
 I tried an MVP with just a boundary that I drew and looked at chunks of data to find out if my script works.
 Now I can use the exact boundaries of San Diego.

 ## Next up: finding the right zoning code for the building.